 - Moisturizers: Designed to keep the skin lubricated, reduce redness and itchiness and promote healing.

 Prescription topicals focus on slowing down the growth of skin cells and reducing any inflammation.
 They include:

-- Calcipotriene, that slows cell growth, flattens lesions and removes scales.
+- Calcipotriene: Slows cell growth, flattens lesions, and removes scales.
 It is also used to treat psoriasis of the scalp and nails.

 Controlled exposure of skin to ultraviolet light has been a successful treatment for some forms of psoriasis.
 Three primary light sources are used:

 - Sunshine (both UVA and UVB rays): Sunshine can help alleviate the symptoms of psoriasis, but must be used with careful monitoring to ensure that no other skin damage takes place.
 It is advised that exposure to sunshine be in controlled, short bursts.

 - Excimer lasers: These devices are used to target specific areas of psoriasis.
 The laser emits a high-intensity beam of UVB directly onto the psoriasis plaque.
 It generally takes between 4 and 10 treatments to see a tangible improvement.

 - Pulse dye lasers: Similar to the excimer laser, a pulse dye laser uses a different wavelength of UVB light.
 In addition to treating smaller areas of psoriasis, it destroys the blood vessels that contribute to the formation of lesions.
 It generally takes about 4 to 6 sessions to clear up a small area with a lesion.

 Treatments for Moderate to Severe psoriasis include prescription medications, biologics, and light therapy/phototherapy.

 - Oral medications: This includes acitretin, cyclosporine, and methotrexate.
 Your doctor will recommend the best oral medication based on the location, type, and severity of your condition.